 Our off-balance sheet arrangements consist entirely of the contingent portion of the CAA as described in Note 4 - Long-Term Obligations and Operating Lease - Participating Interests in Export Water Supply to the accompanying financial statements.
-The contingent liability is not reflected on our balance sheet because the obligation to pay the CAA is contingent on sales of "Export Water" (defined in Note <math>4 - Water and Land Assets to the 2016 Annual Report), the amounts and timing of which are not reasonably determinable.
+The contingent liability is not reflected on our balance sheet because the obligation to pay the CAA is contingent on sales of "Export Water" (defined in Note <math>4 - Water and Land Assets in Part II, Item 8 of the 2016 Annual Report), the amounts and timing of which are not reasonably determinable.